Red River State Fair Classic

-The Red River State Fair Classic (formerly the State Fair Classic and, more recently, the Shreveport Classic) was an American college football game played annually in Shreveport, Louisiana, at Independence Stadium—formerly called State Fair Stadium—during the State Fair of Louisiana.
-It traced its historical lineage from a series of 167 games played over the 106 football seasons between 1911 and 2016.
+The Red River State Fair Classic (formerly the State Fair Classic and, more recently, the Shreveport Classic) was an American college football game played annually in Shreveport, Louisiana, at State Fair Stadium (now called Independence Stadium) during the State Fair of Louisiana.
+It traced its historical lineage from a series of 169 games played over the 106 football seasons between 1911 and 2016.
 By having first paired historically black colleges and universities in 1915, the contest held the distinction of being the oldest documented annual black college football classic, edging out the Turkey Day Classic by nine years and the similar Texas State Fair Classic by ten years.

 Background

 The fair began in 1906, and efforts were made immediately to schedule a football game as a draw, specifically a game between Louisiana State University and the Shreveport Athletic Club.
 Although plans for that game fell through, personnel from the fair persisted and even made a notable, but unsuccessful, attempt to revive the suspended LSU–Tulane rivalry game for the 1910 fair.
-The fair was finally able to host college football games regularly starting in 1911.
-Nearby schools Louisiana Tech and Northwestern State played in that first game.
-The annual Arkansas–LSU game was made its main draw two years later, much like the Red River Showdown game had begun headlining the State Fair of Texas in Dallas in 1912.
+The fair was finally able to host college football games regularly starting in 1911, on the infield of the race track at the fairgrounds.
+Nearby schools Louisiana Tech and Northwestern State played in that first game, a 39–0 Bulldog victory.
+However, even that game was almost not played when NSU initially refused to take the field on game day, instead issuing last-minute challenges to the proposed game rules as well as to the eligibility of several of Tech's players.
+The annual Arkansas–LSU game was made the main draw two years later.
 By 1914, $900 of the fair's $35,039 budget was earmarked specifically for "football."
 The 1924 Arkansas–LSU game featured a silver football trophy as part of the dedication ceremonies for the new host field, State Fair Stadium.
 After LSU won for the seventh straight time in 1936, that series was discontinued, and Louisiana Tech and NSU returned to playing in the featured game.
 When Louisiana Tech began efforts in the late 1980s to move into the NCAA's Division I-A, NSU began playing Louisiana–Monroe in the game.